doubletap-dave/structured-lightweight-authoring-protocol/README.md

 ## License

-This project is released under the MIT License.
+📜 This project is released under the BSD 3-Clause.
 See the [LICENSE](LICENSE) file for details.

 ---